ralfw/servicehost/README.md

 # Service Host
-If you want to make some functionality easily available via HTTP Service Host is here to help.
+If you want to make some functionality code in a .NET language easily available via HTTP, Service Host is here to help.
 You just have to be able to conform to a very simple service contract.

+## Defining a Service
 Let's assume you want to publish this via HTTP:
 ```
 class SimpleMath {